reboss/CCAT/README.md

 CCAT is an auditing tool for nurses at a local hospital.

 ## Build
 The code is runnable from Eclipse or Netbeans.
 We are using the JavaFX framework.
-Latest JDK and JRE versions are recommended.
+The latest JDK and JRE versions are recommended.

 Because we are using file i/o and file logging for this project we will need to include a build file later on to create an executable jar.
 This will most likely be done using Maven or Gradle, however, we are open to suggestions.